Overview

 Without surgery

-Without treatment, children with bladder exstrophy won't be able to hold urine (urinary incontinence).
-They're also at risk of sexual dysfunction and have an increased risk of bladder cancer.
+Without treatment, children with bladder exstrophy won't be able to hold urine.
+This is called urinary incontinence.
+These children also are at risk of having trouble with sexual function later in life.
+They have a higher risk of bladder cancer as well.

 After surgery

-Surgery can reduce complications.
-The success of surgery depends on how severe the defect is.
+Surgery can lower the chances of some complications.
+The success of surgery depends on how serious the condition is.
 Many children who have surgical repair are able to hold urine.
-Young children with bladder exstrophy may walk with their legs turned somewhat outward due to the separation of their pelvic bones.
+Young children with bladder exstrophy may walk with their legs turned somewhat outward.
+This is due to the separation of their pelvic bones.
+Walking gets better with age.

 Long-term complications

-People born with bladder exstrophy can go on to have normal sexual function, including the ability to have children.
-However, pregnancy will be high risk for both mother and baby, and a planned cesarean birth may be needed.
+People born with bladder exstrophy can go on to have regular sexual function.
+That includes being able to have children.
+But pregnancy often is high risk for a pregnant person who's had bladder exstrophy and for the unborn baby.
+A planned cesarean birth, also known as a C-section, may be needed.

 7. Szymanski KM, et al. Probability of bladder augmentation, diversion and clean intermittent catheterization in classic bladder exstrophy: A 36-year, multi-institutional, retrospective cohort study.
 The Journal of Urology.
 2019; doi:10.1097/JU.0000000000000552.